The following US movie poster sizes are what you will encounter while browsing our collection of movie posters for sale.

 One-sheets are the most common movie poster size, and what you typically see outside or in the lobby of any movie theater.
 From 1896 until roughly 1990, almost all actual theater-used one-sheets measured 27″ x 41″ (since then, most one-sheets measure 27″ x 40″).
 Until roughly 1980 the vast majority of one-sheets were folded twice horizontally and once vertically.
 Sometime during the late ’70s, studios began printing one-sheets rolled.
 Most one-sheets after the mid-1980s were printed unfolded and then rolled, though we do see many examples of newer posters that have been folded.
 Many newer one-sheets are printed double-sided (with a mirror image on the back) for use in a light box in front of the theaters.
 However, some newer posters are still printed single-sided.
 All of the one-sheets being sold by FFF are original vintage one-sheets.

-Half-sheets measure 22″ x 28″ and are usually printed on heavy card stock, similar to inserts and lobby cards.
-They are usually folded twice immediately after printing, although we sometimes see half-sheets that have never been folded.
+A U.S. half-sheet movie poster is printed on heavy card stock and oriented horizontally with typical measurements of 22″ x 28″ (559x711mm).
+These posters are considered extremely rare compared to U.S. one-sheet movie posters.
+Half-sheets distributed during the 1970s and early 1980s, when they were ultimately discontinued, were sometimes rolled and considered the rarest of all half-sheets.
+Older half-sheets were distributed flat with one horizontal and one vertical fold by movie studios.
 Some movies have two different styles of half-sheets.
 One is often a similar image as that found on the title lobby card.
 The other is often an image that appears on no other size of movie poster for that movie!

 Three-sheets are posters that measure approximately 41″ x 81″.
 They are usually found to have been printed on two or three sections of paper, although some more recent three-sheets have been printed on a single sheet of paper.
 The separate pieces were designed to overlap, so that when they were glued or pinned together (or nowadays linenbacked together) they match up so that they appear to be a single printed image.